Home > Getting Started > ASP.NET Syntax > ASP.NET Syntax for HTML Controls > HtmlInputButton

 head

-> of the Web Forms page, define the event handlers for the submit and reset buttons.
+> of the Web Forms page, define the event handler for the submit button.

 <script language="C#" runat="server">